-3.21 Board committees will be formed only when it is efficient or necessary to facilitate efficient decisionmaking.
+3.21 Board committees will be formed only when it is efficient or necessary to facilitate efficient decision-making.
 The board will ensure that each committee has access to adequate resources (both internally and externally) to allow the committee to perform its functions effectively and efficiently.
 Board committees will observe the same rules of conduct and procedure as the board unless the board determines otherwise or as set out in the committee's charter.
 Board committees will only speak or act for the board when so authorised.
 The authority conferred on a board committee will not derogate from the authority delegated to the CEO.

-3.22 The board has two standing committees, namely the audit and risk committee and the remuneration committee.
-Each standing committee has its own charter.
-The board will annually review and evaluate the performance of each standing committee to ensure it is operating consistently with its constitution and delegations.
+3.22 The board has three standing committees, namely the audit and risk committee, the remuneration committee and the ESG (Environmental, Social and Governance) Committee.
+Each standing committee has its own constitution.
+The board will regularly review and evaluate the performance of each standing committee to ensure it is operating consistently with its constitution and delegations.
 Other committees may be formed for specific purposes, and disbanded, as required.